davidstrauss/desktop-configuration/README.md

 ### Using an Existing Smart Card

 1. Complete the Machine Setup above.
-1. Import any existing smart card keys:
+1. Import any existing smart card keys (that were set up according to the directions below):

         gpg2 --card-edit
         > fetch